 7. Savannah’s Historic Squares

 The Savannah squares are located in the historic district.
-The city originally started with 4 squares.
+The city initially started with four squares.
 There are currently 21 squares in the city.
 The squares are a big hit with tourists.
-There are many landmarks and monuments located in the squares.
+Many landmarks and monuments are located in the squares, such as the First African Baptist Church, The Olde Pink House, and the Mercer House.

 8. Savannah College of Art & Design (SCAD)